tobyhodges/genome-mining-workshop-workbench/_extras/guide.md

 Make sure to tell your helpers about the `.backup_dc_workshop` directory so that they can use these resources to help learners catch up during the workshop.
+# Notes for the Workshop
+The tree of the directories whe you download the data should look like:

 # Notes for the Pangenome Analysis in Prokaryotes lesson